tedneward/Azgaarnoth/Creatures/Genies.md

 >- **Languages** Ignan
 >- **Challenge** 11
 >___
->***Elemental Demise.***.
-If the efreeti dies, its body disintegrates in a flash of fire and puff of smoke, leaving behind only equipment the efreeti was wearing or carrying.
+>***Elemental Demise.*** If the efreeti dies, its body disintegrates in a flash of fire and puff of smoke, leaving behind only equipment the efreeti was wearing or carrying.
 >
->***Innate Spellcasting.***.
-The efreeti's innate spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
+>***Innate Spellcasting.*** The efreeti's innate spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
 It can innately cast the following spells, requiring no material components:
 >
 >At will: detect magic
 >